byjlw/github-repo-analysis/docs/design.md

 - Create visualization support

 ### Enhanced Visualization
-- Add new chart types to chart.py
+- Add new chart types to the appropriate specialized module
+- Create new chart modules for entirely new visualization categories
+- Extend chart_base.py for new shared chart functionality
+- Update chart.py to re-export any new functions
-- Maintain consistent styling
+- Maintain consistent styling across all chart modules
-- Support standard date filtering
+- Support standard date filtering in all visualizations
-- Follow existing output patterns
+- Follow existing output patterns for consistency

 ## Best Practices